boblyx/selflearnC/src/00-list/README.md

 ## Conclusions
 - C is actually very fun to code in.
 - Makes me appreciate low level stuff that is going on in higher level languages that likely has done most of the heavy lifting behind the scenes in C.

+## Notes
+- 29/3/2024: By the gods, there are so many memory leaks in this exercise.
+To redo!